-The increased detection of PPCPs may be the result of dramatically improved testing equipment and procedures rather than the result of any recent introduction of PPCPs into drinking water supplies.34 Such new testing equipment and procedures now allow for the detection of PPCPs at the nanogram,35 or even picogram,36 level.
-Until fairly recently, detection levels were at the microgram level.37 Furthermore, as noted by Schulman, et al., "detection limits are likely to decrease in the future, as more sensitive analytical detection techniques become available."38 In essence, while the detection of PPCPs has increased in frequency as testing equipment and procedures have improved, the actual presence of PPCPs may not have changed significantly.39 them to occur at very low levels, frequently at parts per trillion (picogram) or parts per billion (nanogram) levels.
+The increased detection of PPCPs may result from dramatically improved testing equipment and procedures, rather than any recent introduction of PPCPs into drinking water supplies.33 Such new testing equipment and procedures now allow for the detection of PPCPs at the nanogram,36 or even picogram,37 level.
+Until fairly recently, detection levels were at the microgram level.38 Furthermore, as noted by Schulman et al., "detection limits are likely to decrease in the future, as more sensitive analytical detection techniques become available."39 In essence, while the detection of PPCPs has increased in frequency as testing equipment and procedures have improved, the actual presence of PPCPs may not have changed significantly.40

+Most of the occurrence studies that have detected PPCPs found them to occur at very low levels, frequently at parts per trillion (picogram) or parts per billion (nanogram) levels.